 But as usual they cannot be totally ignored no matter how strong the optimistic thoughts of salvation may be.
 The middle section contains but one extensive melisma commensurate with those heard earlier, this time on erlangen----stressing the gaining or receiving of comfort and consolation.
 But elsewhere there are reminders of the facts of mortal life.
 'Times of sorrow' are underpinned by a falling chromatic line in the continuo, the only appearance of such a figure in the movement and a possible further reminder of Christ′s agonies (bars 48-9).

 There is, by now little of the narrative remaining.
 This is a reassurance that even through the darkness of doubt and the dread of death, His light will still be there to guide us.
 A low phrase depicts the darkness of the grave (bar 4) and the eyes are depicted turning up towards the divine light (bars 7-8) but apart from this there is little to note.
-Bach may have felt that after the aria of joyous support and encouragement, there was little more to be said.
+Bach may have felt that after the aria of joyous support and encouragement, there was little of importance left unsaid.

 One point may be coincidental but Bach would have been sure to have noticed it.
 The third phrase is extended from the established two to three bars and it carries the thought of His illumination of those who do not yet know Him.
-The idea of the light spreading outwards to those beyond is thus nicely encapsulated within the musical structure, a happy accidental convergence or a sensitive choice of the perfect concluding verse.
+The idea of the light spreading outwards to those beyond is thus nicely encapsulated within the musical structure, either a happy accidental convergence or a sensitive artistic choice within this concluding verse.

 Copyright: J Mincham 2010.
 Revised 2012 and 2014